Fruit Chan: Career

 He continued his interest in film later on at the Hong Kong Film Culture Centre, a small film club, where he studied script writing and directing.
 In 1982, after only one year of working at the Hong Kong Film Culture Centre he started his career in the film industry.
 He began his career as an assistant director to David Lai Dai-Wai in the film Mid-Night Girls.
 He later worked as an assistant director to mainstream directors Jackie Chan, Kirk Wong, Ronny Yu, and Shu Kei.

 His break came in 1991 when a film he was working with stopped its production.
 Chan took this as an opportunity; he used the same studio to direct Finale in Blood.
 However, the outcome of the first of his own films was highly praised by the critics rather than the public.
-In 1994 he collected a total of 500,000 HKD and film-materials left over by other productions to begin directing his award-winning Made in Hong Kong.
+In 1994 he collected a total of HKD500,000 and film-materials left over by other productions to begin directing his award-winning Made in Hong Kong.
 After Made in Hong Kong came out he was thought of as the hope for Hong Kong cinema by fellow Hong Kong filmmakers for challenging the stable model of Hong Kong filmmaking.
 He had become the first filmmaker to, independently of the big studios, challenge the genre of Hong Kong films and make realistic films about the political and social situations going on in Hong Kong at the time.
 The film was the first part to a trilogy that included The Longest Summer and Little Cheung.

 In 2002, Chan was a member of the jury at the 24th Moscow International Film Festival.

 Chan was selected to head the jury for the 2015 Taipei Film Festival.